21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 4. Apples

-That fiber content can help stabilize your blood sugar and cholesterol, and since a large apple is so filling, they’re very helpful for cutting calorie intake without sacrificing energy or nutrients.
-This also means they are one of the healthiest fruits for weight loss, keeping you full between meals without putting too much of a dent in your daily caloric intake.
+That fiber content can help stabilize your blood sugar and cholesterol and since a large apple is so filling, it’s a great choice for managing calorie intake without sacrificing nutrients.
+This also means they are one of the healthiest fruits for weight management.

 Apple Nutritional Info (per medium 182-gram fruit with skin)